-If there is one snack my family cannot get enough of, it is chips and salsa.
+If there is one snack my family cannot get enough of, it is chips and homemade salsa.
 It was game over the minute I taught my kids how to melt shredded cheese onto tortilla chips in the microwave.
 Hint: If there is one way to make a healthy snack like chips and salsa into a very unhealthy snack, just add shredded cheese and sour cream.
 You’re welcome.

 My love affair with salsa goes back to my own childhood, but I didn’t develop my deep appreciation for it until after high school.

 I don’t mean some Americanized chain restaurant.
 This was the kind of hole-in-the-wall place you went to when you wanted real Mexican food.
 Or at least as real as it got in central Ohio.

 And the main attraction was their salsa.
 I could drink their salsa.

 It wasn’t just that the salsa tasted good (and it did taste really good), but it was also the texture.

 This wasn’t a chunky salsa, but it also wasn’t thin and runny.
 It was blended just enough that you got a little bit of every salsa ingredient on every chip.